RyanSy/nessus-backend-assessment/README.md

 # nessus-backend-assessment

-to do: display on page, incorporate pagination and sorting
+to do: display configurations on page, incorporate pagination and sorting

+nth: persistence/session